acehb/ASLLGP/README.md

 `PiezoTrueEQLonGridPoints.m`: Script used to compute the true EQL at all the $`\mathbf{x}_c\in{\{0,0.005,…,1}\}^2`$ for Example 2 (used to compute the data stored in `Piezo True EQL on grid points.mat` file).

-`ShaftDesignpoints.m`: Generates 100 maximin nested Latin hypercube designs, 100 maximin Latin hypercube designs, and the corresponding outputs at all design points for Example 1 (the results from one execution of this script are stored in the `Designs for the shaft example.mat` file, and the data in this .mat file is used to obtain the results presented in Example 1).
+`ShaftDesignpoints.m`: Generates 100 maximin nested Latin hypercube designs, 100 maximin Latin hypercube designs, and the corresponding outputs at all design points for Example 1 (the results from one execution of this script are stored in the `Designs for the shaft example.mat` file, and the data in this .mat file are used to obtain the results presented in Example 1).

 `ShaftInterp.m`:  Interpolators for the mass of the small shaft output (which is the same for both HF and LF simulators) and the HF (fidelity=2) and LF (fidelity=1) maximum von Mises stress outputs on the grid $`{\{0,0.1,…,1}\}^2`$ of $`(x_c,x_e)`$ values for Example 1.